-Better Business Bureau has announced Friends of the Children – Portland as the 2018 Charity of the Year Torch Awards winner for the entire Northwest and Pacific service region.
+Better Business Bureau has announced Friends of the Children–Portland as the 2018 Charity of the Year Torch Awards winner for the entire Northwest and Pacific service region.

 Better Business Bureau’s annual Torch Awards are presented to businesses and charities that demonstrate excellence in their dedication to high standards of trust, integrity and ethical business practices in the marketplace.
-This is the first year that the Torch Award has had a Charity of the Year category for the Northwest + Pacific service area, which includes Alaska, Washington, Oregon, Montana, Idaho, and Western Wyoming.
+This is the first year that the Torch Award has had a Charity of the Year category for the Northwest and Pacific service area, which includes Alaska, Washington, Oregon, Montana, Idaho and Western Wyoming.
 The Charity of the Year category specifically honors 501c(3) organizations that demonstrate effectiveness in impacting positive change in the community in an ethical and responsible way.

-"Obviously in any organization, any charity, any foundation your goal is to have an impact on the communities that you serve and you do some pretty amazing work," Witt continued.
-"Not only does Friends of the Children meet all of BBB's 20 charity accountability standards but you are very much Charity of the Year."
+"Obviously in any organization, any charity, any foundation your goal is to have an impact on the communities that you serve, and you do some pretty amazing work," Witt continued.
+"Not only does Friends of the Children meet all of BBB's 20 charity accountability standards, but you are very much Charity of the Year."